Energy modeling services:

 - Final site inspection (done after building completion).
 From experience, we can atest that the first two site inspections help ensure a successful outcome to final testing.

 We can work with home builders to help meet the energy codes and we try to make the process and smooth as possible.
-The HERS process generally runs like this:
+We provide clear and detailed written reports, unique to the local HERS trade, with specific instructions following the plans review and each inspection in order to ensure that your construction staff stays on track throughout the project.
+The HERS process generally unfolds thusly:

 Plans review and recommendations

-The initial (proposed) HERS index is determined by a plans review, which is done before ground-breaking to make sure that the house, as designed, can attain the target HERS index.
-Sometimes modifications to the plans are needed to assure the house will pass, but they are usually minor changes.
-Once the plans review has been completed, site inspections are done during different phases of construction to make sure that the project is on track and will be built according to the agreed energy-conservation measures.
+The initial (proposed) HERS index is determined by a plans review, which is done before ground-breaking to make sure that the house as designed can attain the target HERS index.
+Modifications to the plans may be needed to assure the house will pass, but they are usually minor changes.
+Once the plans review has been completed, site inspections are done during different phases of construction to make sure that the project is on track and will be constructed according to the agreed energy-conservation measures.
 During a plans review, a file is created by entering all of the building parameters (sq. footage, volume, insulation, windows, etc.) into REM/Rate, a HERS rating software program.
-The software also generates the certificates needed for the building department.
+The software also generates the initial certificates needed for the building department.
 We can also suggest energy upgrades at this point.
 We refer to the plans review file throughout the rating process until completion.
 Before ground can be broken, most municipalities will require a Compliance Certificate to be provided by a HERS rater.
-This form is generated as a culmination of a plans review so that the municipality can see that the project will reach the target HERS index.
+This form is generated as a culmination of a plans review so that the municipality can see that the project will reach their target HERS index.

 Air-Sealing inspection